 Development of OpenSlide happens on GitHub:

-The architecture and design of the library is described in a technical report:
+The design and implementation of the library are described in a published technical note:

 Whole-slide images, also known as virtual slides, are large, high resolution images used in digital pathology.
 Reading these images using standard image tools or libraries is a challenge because these tools are typically designed for images that can comfortably be uncompressed into RAM or a swap file.
 Whole-slide images routinely exceed RAM sizes, often occupying tens of gigabytes when uncompressed.
 Additionally, whole-slide images are typically multi-resolution, and only a small amount of image data might be needed at a particular resolution.

 There is no universal data format for whole-slide images, so each vendor implements its own formats, libraries, and viewers.
 Vendors typically do not document their formats.
 Even when there is documentation, important details are omitted.
 Because a vendor’s library or viewer is the only way to view a particular whole-slide image, doctors and researchers can be unnecessarily tied to a particular vendor.
 Finally, few (if any) vendors provide libraries and viewers for non-Windows platforms.
 Some have gone with a server approach, pushing tiles through a web server, or using Java applets, but these approaches have shortcomings in high-latency or non-networked environments.

 Development of DICOM and ICC functionality was supported by NCI Imaging Data Commons and has been funded in whole or in part with Federal funds from the National Cancer Institute, National Institutes of Health, under Task Order No. HHSN26110071 under Contract No. HHSN261201500003l.